-A while back I wrote about the 13 Annoying People I’ve had Over for Dinner.
+A while back I wrote an article titled 13 Annoying People I’ve had Over for Dinner.
 The response I got to that was varied; most people took it as a joke, which it was, and many were able to relate to it from personal experiences.
 Some messaged me stating that it was funny and they know of people “just like that”; unbeknownst to them, and quite funnily in return, I had taken inspiration from the very folks who called, but I didn’t burst their bubble.
 There was a small group that actually thought I was being rude by not respecting “my” guests.
 Can’t please them all I guess.

 What bothered me the most was that you, yes you, the one reading this right now, did absolutely nothing to make it go viral – “Liking” it on Facebook isn’t sufficient enough as you need to “share” and tell everyone you know about it too.
 As a result, here I am, still an unknown blogger, thinking hard about new ideas to write about.